What You Need to Know Before You Buy Property in New York

 I think it's safe to say that you would.

-Good credit can help you get both those things.
+Good credit can help you get both of those things.

 What to Do If You Have Bad Credit

-If you have no credit or worse--very bad credit or have filed for bankruptcy in the past, building or repairing your credit in itself can seem like a daunting and impossible task.
+If you have no credit or, worse, terrible credit or have filed for bankruptcy in the past, building or repairing your credit can seem daunting and impossible.

-However, with some patience, you can restore your credit to not just good--but excellent!
+However, with some patience, you can restore your credit to sound-- and excellent!
 There are so many reasons why your credit may be poor.

 Let's look at some of them.